Prescription Drug Rehab Center in Texas

 • Confusion: Certain medications may lead to confusion, affecting cognitive functions and decision-making abilities.

-• Dizziness: Some drugs can cause dizziness, increasing the risk of falls and accidents.
+• Dizziness: Certain medications can cause dizziness, which increases the risk of falls and accidents.

-• Slurred Speech: Impaired motor skills from certain medications can result in slurred speech.
+• Slurred Speech: Certain medications can impair motor skills, resulting in slurred speech.

 • Poor Coordination: Medications like benzodiazepines can impair coordination, leading to difficulties in movement and balance.